 Panax ginseng also contains active ingredients (ginsenosides) that increase the release of nitric oxide.
 Controlled clinical studies have found that mean scores on the IIEF were significantly higher in patients treated with ginseng than in those who received placebo.
 A meta-analysis concluded that the effects of ginseng on ED are significant but that the methodologic quality of studies makes drawing definitive conclusions difficult.
 Additional controlled clinical studies are needed to definitively establish a role for ginseng in ED treatment.

 Dietary supplements should be used only under medical supervision, due to the possibility of medication interactions.
 Certain over-the-counter supplements for ED that contain yohimbine, an alpha 2-adrenoreceptor antagonist, have led to at least two deaths.

 Dietary interventions that boost nitric oxide availability may be more feasible and less expensive while providing other benefits by reducing risk or improving hypertension, osteoporosis, COPD, and protecting against certain types of cancer.
 Foods that have high nitrate and nitrite concentrations include beets, spinach, radishes, celery, lettuce, and broccoli.

 Referral for psychiatric evaluation, as appropriate.

 What to Tell the Family

 Patients with impotence are commonly at risk for other cardiovascular problems.
-Dietary changes, especially a low-fat, vegetarian diet, along with smoking cessation and exercise, can alter these risk factors.
+Dietary changes, especially a low-fat, vegan diet, along with smoking cessation and exercise, can alter these risk factors.
 To the extent that the entire family adopts such a diet, patient adherence is facilitated, and the patient and family are all likely to benefit.

 - Solomon H, Man JW, Jackson G. Erectile dysfunction and the cardiovascular patient: endothelial dysfunction is the common denominator.
 Heart.
 2003;89(3):251-3.
 [PMID:12591819]